Skip to main content

 wait in the API docs

-The route for making a test resume execution is created with resume_test_route, which takes three arguments:
+The route for making a test resume execution is created with resume_test_route, which takes the following arguments:

 • method - A symbol for the HTTP verb for the incoming request (:get, :post, etc.)